wickman/pystachio/README.md

 ## The type system ##

-There are five basic types, two basic container types and then the `Struct` type.
+There are five basic types, two basic container types and then the `Struct` and `Choice` types.

 ### Basic Types ###